Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Nico Giuliani, Shutterstock

-The Black-Footed Yellow Sac spider is known for the silky sacs they spin instead of webs, spending most of their time inside these sacs, which are typically attached in hidden places, like the underside of leaves.
+The Black-Footed Yellow Sac spider is known for the silky sacs that they spin instead of webs, spending most of their time inside these sacs, which are typically attached in hidden places like the undersides of leaves.
 Females build silk tubes that are used to contain their eggs and hatchlings for the first couple of weeks of life.

-They are mildly venomous spiders whose bites have reportedly led to necrosis.
-However, some studies have shown no bites developing necrosis.
+These are mildly venomous spiders whose bites have reportedly led to necrosis.
+However, some studies have shown that this doesn’t actually seem to happen.
 Nonetheless, these bites can lead to pain, swelling, and nausea.

 6. Yellow Garden Spider